dustinpfister/blog_posts/_posts/js-json-parse.md

 ## 2 - Conclusion

 So that is it for now when it comes to the JSON parse method.
 There is way more to write about when it comes to the use of the JSON parse method when it comes to some real code examples maybe.
-There is also of course the [JSON stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) method that is also worth mentioning when it comes to converting a workable object to a JSNON string for example.
+There is also of course the JSON.stringify method that is also worth mentioning when it comes to converting a workable object to a JSNON string for example.

 If I get some time to come around to updating this post again I might add some additional examples of both parsing and stringify objects with JSON.
 That may or may not happen as I have some many other posts, and projects that are more deserving of my attention.